-In our evidence submission to the Business, Energy, Industry and Skills select committee, we highlight a number of policy areas for scrutiny, including energy from waste, renewable energy and power storage.
+In our evidence submission to the Energy and Climate Change select committee we highlight a number of policy areas for scrutiny, including energy from waste, renewable energy and power storage.
 We also note that the DECC must consider the energy impacts of other government policies.

 Response submitted 2015